DIDSR/DICaugment/README.md

 We would like to express our gratitude to the developers of Albumentations [[1]](#1) for their excellent work on the original library, which served as the foundation for DICaugment.
 We also thank the open-source community for their contributions and feedback.

-# Author Contributions
+## Author Contributions

 Jacob McIntosh authored the package, developed the pipeline and its functions, wrote the documentation, and drafted the article.
 Qian Cao assisted in noise insertion augmentation and contributed to the drafting of the article.
 Berkman Sahiner and Nicholas Petrick assisted in designing the validation study, noise simulation, and contributed to the drafting of the article.
 Mehdi Farhangi supervised the project, implemented the noise insertion augmentation, conducted the validation study, and contributed to the article drafting.

-## Referecences
+## References

 <a name="1"></a>[1] Buslaev, A., Iglovikov, V. I., Khvedchenya, E., Parinov, A., Druzhinin, M., & Kalinin, A. A. (2020).
 Albumentations: fast and flexible image augmentations.
 Information, 11(2), 125.